 Vinnytsia: A city of unity, festivals and food.. lots of food!

 Our drive towards Vinnytsia, including our stop in Rivne, lasted almost 8 hours.
 Along the way I noticed how developed the Ukraine actually is.
 All the big brands are present like Shell, McDonalds, Zara and it felt like I was driving back home.
-I was hoping I would learn more about the traditional Ukrainian culture.
+I was hoping I would learn more about the traditional Ukrainian culture during my road trip in Ukraine.
 I knew Vinnytsia was the right place to do so.

 Once I arrived in Vinnytsia, I would stay at the house of the parents of Tanya.
 I parked the car, we had dinner and right after I went straight to bed.
 I was exhausted and unpacking the car had to wait till the next day.
 In Ukraine it is very common that several generations live in one house, therefore the next morning was like a family gathering at the breakfast table.
 When visiting the Ukraine you will notice something right away; family is their number one priority.